GoInterject/GoInterject.github.io/wTroubleshoot/App-Errors.md

 ### [AdxLoader Don't Match](/wTroubleshoot/AdxLoader.html)

 This issue results in an error message upon opening Excel.
 The most likely cause of this error is that the bit version of Excel is out of sync with the Interject Add-in bit version.
-This will happen if the architecture type of Microsoft Excel/Office is changed (e.g. 32 and 64 bit).
+This will happen if the bitness of Microsoft Excel/Office is changed (e.g. 32 and 64 bit).

 ### [WebView2 Installation](/wTroubleshoot/WebView2.html)

 Interject uses WebView2 for its login screen.
 If WebView2 is not installed, nothing will appear when you click the login button.
 Most systems have WebView2 already installed.
-If, however, it is not, you can install WebView2 manually.
+If, however, it is not, you can install WebView2 [manually](https://developer.microsoft.com/en-us/microsoft-edge/webview2/){:target="_blank"}{:rel="noopener noreferrer"}.

 ### [RowDef Data Clear](/wTroubleshoot/RowDefClear.html)